List of Federal Holidays - FederalPay.org

 Juneteenth became a federal holiday in June 2021.
 As part of America's racial reckoning, which included removal statues of Confederate soldiers and movements such as Black Lives Matter, Congress passed the "Juneteenth National Independence Day Act" which made June 19th a federal holiday.
 This holiday commemorates the day when the last African America slaves in the United States were informed of their freedom in 1865.

 If New Year's Day falls on a Saturday, the preceding day will be observed as a federal holiday.
-This will occur on January 1st, 2022.
-That year January will only have one holiday and the preceding December will have a holiday on December 31st, 2021.
-In 2023, January 1st is a Sunday so the holiday will be observed on January 2nd.
+This occurred on January 1st, 2022.
+That year January only had one holiday and the preceding December had a holiday on December 31st, 2021.
+In 2023, January 1st was a Sunday so the holiday was be observed on January 2nd.

 Can federal employees receive paid leave for Religious Holidays?